 Slice off the top one-third of the bread with a serrated knife.
 Hollow out the loaf by cutting a circle around the inside of the bread, leaving a 1-inch border.
 Pull the soft bread out with your hands, making sure to leave about 1 inch intact at the bottom of the bowl as well.
 Tear some of the soft insides into large rustic croutons (you’ll have about 1 1/2 cups).
 Reserve the remaining top and bread pieces for another use (such as breadcrumbs).

 Place the bread bowl and croutons on a baking sheet.
-Spread 2 cups Gruyere inside the bread bowl, pressing the cheese into the sides and bottom to help it adhere.
+Spread 2 cups of the Gruyere inside the bread bowl, pressing the cheese into the sides and bottom to help it adhere.
 Bake until the cheese is melted and the croutons are golden, about 10 minutes.
 Set aside.

 Cook the broccoli according to the package directions.
 Transfer to a colander to drain until cool, 5 minutes.
 Coarsely chop the broccoli and set aside.

 Remove and discard the thyme sprigs and bay leaf from the onions.
-Stir in the balsamic vinegar and cook until it is fully reduced and the pan is dry, about 2 minutes.
+Stir in the balsamic vinegar and cook until it is fully reduced and the skillet is dry, about 2 minutes.
 Transfer the onions to a bowl and set aside.
 Rinse and wipe out the skillet.

 Melt the remaining 3 tablespoons butter in the same skillet over medium heat.